anoniscoding/yorlang/src/README.md

 ### - readNext()

-This makes sure to skip whitespaces and comments, and depending on the nature of a character read, it calls and returns any of other methods such as:
+This makes sure to skip whitespaces and comments, and depending on the nature of a character read, it calls and returns the value of other methods such as:

 ### - readString()